Spokane Teachers Credit Union

-STCU, Spokane Teachers Credit Union, is a credit union chartered in the state of Washington and North Idaho.
+Spokane Teachers Credit Union (STCU), is a credit union chartered in the state of Washington, North Idaho, and Oregon.
 It is regulated under the authority of the National Credit Union Administration (NCUA) of the federal government.
 Membership is open to those "live, work, worship, or attend school" in Washington state, or counties in northern Idaho.

 The credit union was founded in October 1934.
-STCU has more than 246,000 members and over $5 billion in assets.
+STCU has more than 304,000 members and over $6 billion in assets.
 Among the many Washington-based credit unions, it is third-largest, based on asset size.

-STCU was voted Best Bank/Credit Union each year from 2006-2010 and Best Credit Union from 2011-2022 in the "Best of the Inland Northwest" reader surveys conducted by The Inlander, a free weekly newspaper.
+STCU was voted Best Bank/Credit Union each year from 2006-2010 and Best Credit Union from 2011-2024 in the "Best of the Inland Northwest" reader surveys conducted by The Inlander, a free weekly newspaper.

 Services

-STCU has 34 branch locations throughout Eastern and Central Washington and North Idaho.
+STCU has 49 branch locations throughout Eastern and Central Washington and North Idaho.
 STCU reports that it began offering online banking in 1997, when many members were skeptical of the service.
 In 2010, the company updated its online banking system with features such as account alerts, secure messaging, and external transfers.

 STCU is a member of the CO-OP Financial Services.
 Members pay no fees to use nearly 30,000 ATMs worldwide affiliated with the Co-Op Network of credit unions.

 In 2015, STCU switched from Visa to Mastercard when the time came to implement EMV technology.

+In 2024, STCU announced its integration with Community Bank to expand its reach across Eastern Washington, North Idaho, and Northeast Oregon.

 History

 STCU was started in 1934 by Ernie McElvain, a teacher at Spokane's Lewis and Clark High School.
 The credit union operated out of a room on the school's second floor, with a shoebox for cash deposits and a bell with a rope that hung out the window, so that members could ring the bell when they needed to be let inside.
 The credit union ended the first year with 120 members and $4,000 in assets.

 In 1964, STCU left the high school and opened its first office (now its Main Branch) at 106 W. Nora in Spokane.
 At the time, it had 2,078 members and $1.5 million in assets.

+On August 13, 2024, STCU announced plans to acquire all the assets and liabilities of the Oregon-based Community Bank pending regulatory and shareholder approval.
+This acquisition expanded STCU into Oregon and South-eastern Washington.